 The Roadster does a good job of hiding its 367kg (wet) weight and is actually a very easy, nimble bike to ride.
 Ground clearance isn’t great, but the footpeg blobs are replaceable.
 Good brakes, too.
 ABS is standard on the Roadster and is tuned nicely for big braking action before chiming in.

-The new exhaust layout including bigger volume silencers is the reason for the power increase – and incredible noise at high rpm.
+The 2294cc triple-cylinder has been around in various guises since 2004 but in 2009 a ruck of mods upped torque to a mighty 163ftlb, and power to 146bhp.
+The revised exhaust layout including bigger volume silencers is the reason for the power increase – and incredible noise at high rpm.

-Gearbox shift mechanism is updated for sweeter shifts and the clutch and shaft drive are ramped up to cope with the extra output… and tomfoolery the Roadster eggs you into.
+Gearbox shift mechanism was updated for sweeter shifts and the clutch and shaft drive were beefed up to cope with the extra output… and tomfoolery the Roadster eggs you into.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.

 Shaft drive for reliability and low maintenance is good.
 ABS is also good.
 And heavy use of black coating throughout the bike is okay for the styling exercise.
 Little details like the addition of digital readouts for fuel range, gear indicator and time of day are also nice touches.
 To sum up: it’s all there and it works – this includes the biggest production motorcycle engine ever.